creativescala/creative-scala/plan.md

     * *Challenge Exercise* Sierpinski triangle
     * *Challenge Exercise* Sierpinski triangle w/ gradient colors

+### Challenge Chapter: Substitution
+  * In this chapter we look deeper into the substitution model.
+  * We have seen that Scala evaluates method parameters before the method is called.
+This is not the only possibility.
+We could delay evaluation of parameters until they are used in the method body.
+Example.
+This is called *call-by-need* or *lazy* evaluation, whereas the model that Scala uses is called *call-by-value* or *eager* evaluation.
+Example.
+  * Can we write `if` as a method in a call-by-value language (e.g. Scala)?
+If yes, how, if not, why not?
+For simplicity, write `if` as a method where the true and false clauses are expressions that evaluate in an `Int`.
+Note that `if` is a *reserved word* in Scala, meaning we can't use it for our own method.
+So we might write a method like

+    `perhaps(condition: Boolean, ifTrue: Int, ifFalse: Int)`

+    Consider this expression `if(1 < 2, 0, {println("foo"); 1})`.
+(No we can't.)

+    Could we write `if` as a method in a call-by-need language?
+(Yes!)
+  * Considering only pure expressions to start with, can you find any expression that evaluates to a different value under the two evaluation strategies?
+(No, they are the same.)

+    Now considering impure expressions (i.e. expressions that have side-effects.)
+Is there a difference between the two strategies.
+(Yes!)

+    Which do you think is preferrable when expressions have side-effects?
+(Open-ended, but the consensus answer is that strict is easier to understand than lazy in the presence of side-effects.)
+  * Name capture in substitution.

 ### Horticulture and Higher-order Methods
   * In this chapter we're going to learn how to draw flowers and use first-class functions.
     * Define "first-class"